I’m sure many of you have heard of Epsom salt detox baths. Yes? How about Real Salt detox baths?

 - Help prevent or ease migraine headaches

-It all sounds good on paper, but here is my personal experience: Very relaxing and calming just like a regular bath, but no noticeable difference in how I feel. (my mother didn’t notice a difference either)
+It all sounds good on paper, but here is my personal experience: Very relaxing and calming just like a regular bath, but no noticeable difference in how I feel. (my mother didn’t notice a difference either) An Epsom salt detox bath doesn’t help me.

 Real Salt Detox Baths: